 High-quality fabrics last for years, almost like permanent mulch.
 There are several factors to consider before purchasing and applying landscape ground cover fabric in your garden.
 If the landscaping fabric is applied incorrectly, weeds can still grow and you may also damage the plants.

 The weed barrier fabric is not suitable for annual gardens requiring frequent digging.
 Careful choice and application are of utmost importance when purchasing and applying fabric to your garden.

 How To Lay Landscaping Fabric

 Black plastic sheets and non woven landscape covering prevent the plants from receiving enough water and nutrients to grow and prosper.
-When using landscape fabric always use commercial grade for your fabric-garden.
+When using fabric in the garden always use commercial grade for your garden.

 These weed control fabrics are usually made of a non-woven, porous polypropylene fabric, which enables air, water, and nutrients to reach the soil, but keeps weed seeds in a dark, cool environment where they can’t sprout.

 If you want to use plant fabric, put it down before planting, as it allows you to cut holes of proper sizes and prevents you from damaging plants in the application process.
 Plan where each plant will go and cut a hole approximately 4″ inches in diameter.

 The edges of the fabric should be a minimum of 4″ inches from a plant base.
 Place the fabric fuzzy side down, as this allows water to flow and helps it sink down through the fabric to effectively reach the soil.